Be aware: Bad Words in Portuguese

 The formal meaning of ‘merda‘ is feces.
 It is used as a single word to curse when you are angry.
 It can also be used in a sentence to refer to something you are really mad about.
 (Example: ‘Essa merda de ônibus demora muito a passar‘ = ‘This fucking bus is taking too long to get here.’)

 Piranha is a kind of fish.
-As a bad word, it has the same meaning of puta, explained above.
+As a bad word, it has the same meaning as puta, explained above.
 It is an insult to women and should not be used.
 Unfortunately, during the carnival season, it is very common for men to dress up as sexy women and call themselves ‘piranhas‘.
 There are also lots of ‘blocos de carnaval‘ called ‘Bloco das Piranhas’, in which all men dress like that.

 Probably the most common of all bad words in Portuguese.
 It can be applied just like the word ‘merda‘: as a single word used to curse, or in a sentence to intensify the feeling of anger.
 ‘Porra‘ is the vulgar word for semen.

-Now that you know a lot of bad words in Portuguese, please be careful of when, where and how you will use them.
+Now that you know a lot of bad words in Portuguese, please be careful of when, where, and how you will use them.
 Be cautious of hurting or offending people.
 This blog post is about teaching you what these words really mean before you use them with other people.

 If you want to study Brazilian Portuguese in Rio de Janeiro, check out Caminhos Language Centre.
 We are the largest and most exciting Portuguese school in Brazil.
-We offer group classes, private lessons, student visas for Brazil and lots of free activities in Rio de Janeiro for you to learn Portuguese while having fun!
+We offer group classes, private lessons, student visas for Brazil, and lots of free activities in Rio de Janeiro for you to learn Portuguese while having fun!